tuomasj/tuomasj.github.com/_posts/2012-06-10-generating-static-html-with-sinatra-and-hating-meetings.markdown

 ## Meetings, Meetings, Stop Wasting My Time ##

-I've always considered meetings a waste of time.
+I've always considered too many meetings are waste of time.
 Yes, you can get things done, but usually there are just too many participants, the meeting lacks a clear agenda, and just when the meeting is about to get into the point, time runs out and everybody scatters.
-We all know this, and still running a useful meeting is really hard.
+Running a useful meeting is really hard.

 So I did what any hacker would do: I created an app that would fix the meetings.